danielpyon/isolate/README.md

 # isolate

+NOTE: I tried copying a signed binary but couldn't get it to work.
+If someone knows feel free to suggest how.

 `isolate` is a tool that helps you test functions in a binary individually.
 Functions that are nested in deep codepaths can be hard to test/debug, since triggering the codepath requires a very specific program state.
 In this case, given a binary, function within that binary, and concrete argument values, `isolate` will automatically launch a debugger at the desired function with memory/registers initialized to provided values.

 Currently supported platforms: